carlodmendoza/go-training/final-project/README.md

 ## Budget Tracker App (Personal Finance Management)
 This application allows users to sign up for an account, sign in, record and manage their transactions, and generate summary reports for their transactions.

 The server and client are both written on Go, and run on Docker.
+All storage needs are being done on Redis, which also runs on Docker.

 ## Dependencies
 1. [Go](https://go.dev/doc/install)
 2. [Docker](https://docs.docker.com/get-docker/)

 ## Server
-The server uses a JSON file-based storage and can support logging in of multiple users.
-There are 6 entities:
+The server connects to a Redis client and can support logging in of multiple users.
+There are 5 entities:

-### 1. Database
-This entity acts as a database that contains lists of the other entities.
-It also assigns IDs, and locks or unlocks itself when it is being accessed.

-### 2. User
+### 1. User
-This entity refers to a user account with ID and name.
+This entity refers to a user account with ID.

-### 3. Credentials
+### 2. Credentials
 This entity refers to the credentials (username and password) of a user.
 It is associated to a User entity.

-### 4. Session
+### 3. Session
 This entity refers to a client session with token and timestamp.
 It is associated to a User entity.

-### 5. Transaction
+### 4. Transaction
 This entity refers to a transaction with ID, amount, date, and notes.
 It is associated to a User and Category entities.

-### 6. Category
+### 5. Category
 This entity refers to a category of a transaction with name and type.
 The type is either an "Income" or "Expense" category.

 ## Client